ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-filter/index.md

 | ## Accessing the VueJS Component Instance
 |
 | AG Grid allows you to get a reference to the filter instances via the `api.getFilterInstance(colKey)` method.
-| If your component is a VueJS component, then this will give you a reference to AG Grid's component which wraps
-| your VueJS component, just like Russian Dolls.
-To get to the wrapped VueJS instance of your component, use
-| the `getFrameworkComponentInstance()` method as follows:
 |
 | ```ts
 | // let's assume a VueJS component as follows